mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 Continue reading for a detailed list of steps to upgrade your cluster using this method.

+> **Important** We recommend you take a backup of your cluster before proceeding with this method, as you will not be able to recover the database if the upgrade does not complete successfully.

 #### <a id="precheck"></a>Run the Pre-Check Script

 Before you begin the upgrade, run the following commands: